 The primary contributions of the project to date are: 1) an increased interest from partners and natural resource professionals to participate in the climate adaptation curriculum and design of content for the management plan templates, and 2) a collaboration with a regional non-profit and local agencies that will showcase a demonstration climate adaptation project in the Puget Trough lowlands and provide additional training of natural resource professionals.

 NNRG is partnering with the non-profit organization the Mountains to Sound Greenway Trust, and local agencies Seattle City Light and Seattle Public Utilities to create a climate adaptation forest restoration project in the Puget Trough lowlands.
-NNRG will be creating the landowner/forest producer and natural resource professional curriculum for this project in the coming years.
+NNRG is leading the the landowner/forest producer and natural resource professional curriculum for this project in 2019.
 The partners invited NNRG to contribute to this forest restoration project’s educational components based on their understanding of the work we will be carrying out through EW16-021 – Climate Adaptation Training for Foresters.
 This opportunity was an unanticipated outcome stemming from this project.
 NNRG is pleased to further distribute the training materials.